 Prescription Management Programs

-Your Aetna pharmacy benefits include several programs aimed at ensuring your safety and making sure you receive the most clinically appropriate and cost-effective medication.
+Your Cigna pharmacy benefits include several programs aimed at ensuring your safety and making sure you receive the most clinically appropriate and cost-effective medication.

 Dispense as Written: When available, your prescription will be filled with a generic alternative to a brand-name medication.
 Generic drugs have the same primary medication ingredient, are equally safe and effective, and are taken at the same dose, but cost significantly less than brand-name medications.
 If you request a brand-name drug when there is a generic equivalent available, you will pay the brand copay or coinsurance, plus the cost difference between the brand and generic drug.
 However, if your doctor indicates “Dispense as Written/DAW” on the prescription, you will not pay the cost difference, and will pay only the brand copay or coinsurance.

 Prior Authorization: Some medications may require prior authorization.
-This means that Aetna needs more information from your doctor to determine if the medication is the best option for you and will be approved for coverage.
-You can find medications that require prior authorization on Aetna website.
+This means that Cigna needs more information from your doctor to determine if the medication is the best option for you and will be approved for coverage.
+You can find medications that require prior authorization on Cigna website.

 Step Therapy: Step Therapy encourages you to try the most cost-effective and appropriate medications available to treat your condition.
 Typically, these medications are generics or lower-cost brand-name medications.
 You need to try these first, before more expensive medications are approved for coverage.
 At any time, if your provider feels a first-line medication isn’t right for you due to medical reasons, he or she can request authorization for coverage of a different medication.